bokeh/bokeh/sphinx/source/docs/user_guide/export.rst

 ~~~~~~~~~~~

 It's not possible to create a single SVG for a layout of plots, as each plot
 is it's own distinct SVG element.
-Also, glyphs that are rendered via webgl and
-overlaid HTML elements such as the toolbar will be rendered in the HTML output
-but won't be included in any exported SVG.
+Alternatively, it's possible to download a
+SVG plot using a SaveTool from the toolbar.
+However, currently an SVG export
+of a plot with a toolbar will have a blank area where the toolbar was rendered
+in the browser.

 Example usage
 ~~~~~~~~~~~~~